Coming to terms with a changing world

 Investors saw much higher returns after the business was taken over in 1982 and overhauled more radically.

 The staff soon had to face new commercial realities.
-The sprawling City Centre stores started to vanish from the High Street, as the management learnt the realities of 'market rent' and return on capital employed.
+The sprawling City Centre stores started to vanish from the High Street, as the management discovered the meaning of terms like 'market rental' and 'return on capital employed'.